n-1991/academic-kickstart/content/authors/admin/_index.md

 # Visitors
 ---

 I am a fifth year PhD candidate at The Graduate Institute of International and Development Studies, Geneva.
-My research interests include studying decision making under uncertainty, modeled using stochastic processes, with a focus on firm dynamics and environmental economics.
+My research interests include studying decision making under uncertainty, modeled using stochastic processes, with a focus on environmental economics and firm dynamics.
+In my free time I enjoy reading science fiction and fantasy.